 httpAuthprefix.If that does not help, enable debug logging and look for related messages.
 If there are none, capture the browser traffic and messages to investigate the case.

 API Client Recommendations

-When developing a client using REST API, consider the following recommendations:
+When developing a client using the REST API, consider the following recommendations:

-Make root REST API URL configurable (e.g. allow to specify an alternative for "
+Make the root REST API URL configurable (e.g. allow specifying an alternative for

-app/rest/<version>" part of the URL).
-This will allow to direct the client to another version of the API if necessary.
+app/rest/<version>part of the URL).
+This will allow directing the client to another version of the API if necessary.

 Ignore (do not error out) item's attributes and sub-items which are unknown to the client.
 New sub-items are sometimes added to the API without version change and this will ensure the client is not affected by the change.